The Artist's Way

 Last Saturday I saw the Giacometti exhibit at the Guggenheim Museum.
 I like going to lifetime retrospectives in part because it is an opportunity to see how artists evolve.

-Early Giacometti was very derivative of the surrealists.
-And then he created his own very unique way of capturing people.
+Early Giacometti was derivative of the surrealists.
+And then he created his own unique way of capturing people.
 What struck me most was how small details--a smudge on a face, a dab of color on an otherwise grey form--gave such a sense of life to his sculptures.

 In a video at the end of the exhibit, he described the painstaking effort of trying to capture what couldn't be captured.